chrismhodgson/nextjs-pfrac/data/_pages/competitions/club-championship.md

 header: competitions/club-championship.jpg
 order: 10
 ---
-#### The 2024/25 Club Championship
+#### The 2024/25 and 2025/26 Club Championship

 The format of the Championship is similar to previous years.
 All the events will be listed in the [Calendar](https://pfrac.co.uk/calendar) with links for further information – Club Championship races are identified with (C).
 There is also a list of events in each section at the bottom of this page with links for further information.

 The competition involves races across three main sections (Road, Trail/Cross-Country and Fell).
-The Championship comprises 15 fixed races (5 in each section), but two of the 'races' are the Spencer's Dash and Silkstone Shuffle series.
-Members can run as many of the Spencer's Dash or Silkstone Shuffle races as they wish, and their season’s best time from each will be counted.
+The Championship comprises 15 races (5 in each section).

 #### Results